edwarddistel/yahoo-fantasy-baseball-reader/README.md

 ### Part 2: Configure this app

-10. [Install NodeJS](https://nodejs.org/en/download/) (I used v11.11.0 but most versions should work)
+10. [Install NodeJS](https://nodejs.org/en/download/) (Check the .nvmrc file for version but most versions should work)
 11. Clone this repo
 12. In the repo directory type `npm install`
 13. Rename `config.json.example` to `config.json` and open it in a text editor